Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 On the one hand, just the repression of certain needs.
 It’s fine in the moment, certainly, if you are in the middle of a battle.
 You don’t want to be attending to your emotional needs anyway.
 There’s no time for that or you get killed.
 There are some situations where you’re in an emergency situation, and men, especially the really manly men, have been evolved for those purposes.
-And unfortunately in the modern world, fortunately or unfortunately – fortunately for me because I haven’t been as evolved, there aren’t many opportunities like those emergency, heroic, windows of opportunity to step up and renounce your needs in order for some greater good.
+And unfortunately in the modern world, fortunately or unfortunately – fortunately for me because I haven’t been as evolved for that, but that there aren’t many opportunities like those emergency, heroic windows of opportunity to step up and renounce your needs in order for some greater good.

-In most of modern life, like 99.99% of the time, you don’t need to shut your needs down in order to get on with life and make sure no one dies.
+In most of modern life, like 99.99% of the time, you don’t need to shove your needs down in order to get on with life and make sure no one dies.
 There’s one toxic view of it, which is that you have no needs and you’re just going to go out and get what you want.
-And this is also found in achievers, like finance, and trading, and entrepreneurship, the denial of and repression of needs.
+And this is also found in achiever zones, like finance, and trading, and entrepreneurship, the denial of and repression of needs.

-On the other side, social justice warriors, the cancel culture people.
+On the other side are, for lack of a better term, social justice warriors, the cancel culture people.
 The other side is: My needs take precedence over yours.
 I have these needs.
 I demand that you meet my needs.
 There’s the opposite.
 Not only do you have needs, you’re now foisting your own needs under other people and demanding that they meet them or that they’re bad if they don’t meet them.
 There are two ends of the spectrum there.

 I think from the mindfulness community, there’s going to be a lot more people on the blame and demanding side of things, but I don’t want to paint everyone with the same brush after all.
 I consider myself also in the mindfulness space, so there’s the two toxic ends of that spectrum.
-Especially when it comes back to a need for connection.
-I’ll throw it back to you, Stefan, on the need for connection.
+Especially when it comes back to the need for connection.
+I’ll throw it back to you, Stefan, on your views on the need for connection.

 Stefan Ravalli: It’s also considered maybe by some people who misunderstand spiritual practices, and Buddhism, and all of these traditions where you’re this demure-like monk who is sitting there, just happy to be there and have butterflies land on his head or whatever.
 “Oh, he’s beyond need.
 He’s just going to sit in his garden and just be.”
 He nailed it.
 And here I am, darting around, seeking fulfillment from all these things outside of me, when truly being alive just means simply being.